signalfx/gcp_workload_identity_federation/cli/README.md

 - `--output_file_path`: Path to save the credentials file.
 Default is gcp_wif_config.json.
 - `--project_number`: GCP project number (will be automatically fetched if not provided).
 - `--additional_project_id`: Additional project ID for which access will be granted.
-You can provide multiple projects by repeating --additional_project_id
+You can provide multiple projects by repeating `--additional_project_id`.
 - `--ignore_existing`: In case of already existing resources, continue without ask (default is false).
 - `--gcp_role`: Specify role which will be granted.
-You can provide multiple roles by repeating --gcp_role.
-Default is roles/viewer.
+You can provide multiple roles by repeating `--gcp_role`.
+Default is `roles/viewer`.
 - `--pool_name`: Custom workload identity pool name (default is splunk-identity-pool).
 - `--provider_name`: Custom workload identity provider name (default is splunk-provider).
 - `--dry-run`: Just print what commands will be executed.